DefGuard/docs/features/setting-up-your-instance/upgrading.md

 ### Core

-When upgrading core to 1.0.0 (even to a 1.0.0 pre-release) make sure that your users **have unique email addresses** as we've introduced a constraint requiring email addresses to be unique among users.&#x20;
+When upgrading core to 1.0.0 (even to a 1.0.0 pre-release) make sure that your users **have unique email addresses** as we've introduced a constraint requiring email addresses to be unique among users.

 {% hint style="danger" %}
 If you have duplicate emails in your database, the migrations during the upgrade process will simply fail.
 {% endhint %}

-&#x20;You will need to change a duplicate email address before the upgrade by hand via the Defguard dashboard or by accessing the database.
+You will need to change a duplicate email address before the upgrade by hand via the Defguard dashboard or by accessing the database.

 ### Desktop Client Real Time Sync